St Bernard’s Advice – How to Run a Catholic Apostolate

 The Catholic perspective for how Divine Providence actually connects with fundraising

-I think the measuring bar for Catholics who want to fundraise is linking your campaigns with the wisdom of the saints.
-I think that is why my fundraising campaigns have thrived all these years.
+I think the bar for Catholics who want to fundraise is to link your campaigns to the wisdom of the saints.
+That is why my fundraising campaigns have thrived all these years.
 It’s because I always use the saints and Church teaching as the foundation.

 Today, let me share with you how divine providence connects with fundraising.